 Communication and Language

 There are four specific areas of learning which supplement the prime areas and allow children to become confident active learners when the prime areas of learning have been supported and applied.
 Through these areas, we believe children can further develop their knowledge of the world around them and develop an understanding of all future learning that waits them.
 Here children will continue to become effective learners and develop the dispositions to learning through being curious, resourceful, persistent and courageous.
-These areas of learning are the basis for main whole class teaching sessions, as well as the independent and adult led learning opportunities available, with the prime areas at the forefront of all teaching and learning.

-Knowledge and Understanding of the World
+Understanding the World